 You could choose to leave your case in the hands of a law expert, but like every other service, it would cause a dent to your bank account.
 Or you could simply download DoNotPay and dispute it yourself with just a few clicks!

-If I don’t win my dispute with University of Florida, how do I pay them?
+If I don’t win my dispute with the University of Florida, how do I pay them?

 You can pay UF parking tickets using these options as detailed here:

-- You can make your UF parking ticket payment through the Transportation and Parking Services Customer Relations Office from 8:00 AM through 4:30 PM, Monday to Friday.
-The office accepts payments in forms of cash, check, money orders, or credit or debit cards.
+- You can make your UF parking ticket payment through the Transportation, and Parking Services Customer Relations Office from 8:00 AM through 4:30 PM, Monday to Friday.
+The office accepts payments in forms of cash, check, money order, debit or credit card.